inizhao/reece-address-boook/README.md

 2. The addressBookIds is comma separated string like "1,2"
 3. Test data: http://localhost:8080/api/address-books/1%2C2/contacts?unique=true

-## Assumptions

-1. For the Acceptance criteria "Users should be able to retireve a unique set of all contacts across multiple address books".
-The unique logic is applied against the phone number.
-2. Duplicate address book names are allowed
-3. Duplicate contact names are allowed.

 ## Areas for improvement if having more time

 1. Introducing DTO for AddressBook